 Candice Burt, Race Director/Owner

-Kristal Sager, Race Logistics, Assistant Race Director, Volunteer Coordinator
+Kristal Sager, Assistant Race Director, Volunteer Coordinator

-I was born and raised in small town in Eastern Oregon.
-I got inspired to run by watching my brothers and sisters run when I was.
-After running in high school i transitioned to triathlons for 4 years before fully finding my true love….
-Being out on the trails exploring the mountains surrounding me are really what makes me happy.
-I started off with a few road marathons and then on to a few 50ks followed by a 100k.
-I first met the Destination Trail Crew at the 2016 Bigfoot 200 and I have just never left..
-Love being around like minded people who share the passion for the trails and mountains.
-Do what you LOVE and you will never work a day in your life!
+Riley was born and raised in small town in Eastern Oregon.
+He became inspired to run by watching his brothers and sisters run when he was young.
+After running in high school Riley transitioned to triathlons for 4 years before fully finding my true love, trail running!
+Being out on the trails exploring the mountains are what makes him happy.
+Riley started off with a few road marathons and then on to a few 50ks followed by a 100k.
+He first met the Destination Trail Crew at the 2016 Bigfoot 200 and never left.. he loves being around like minded people who share a passion for the trails and mountains.
+His motto is, “Do what you LOVE and you will never work a day in your life!”

 Kyla was lucky enough to grow up on the front range in Colorado and fell deeply in love with mountains and trails.
 Her goal most days is to spend more time outside than inside and she’s up for anything – run, bike, snowboard, raft, climb, or backpack.
 Kyla has helped produce trail races and support ultra runners for the last five years and she thinks she has the best job on the planet!
 Kyla’s favorite events are backcountry adventures that bring runners into remote and beautiful locations and let them really test their limits.